Hearst Tower (Manhattan): Interior

 The Hearst Magazine Building initially contained office space with 11 ft ceilings.
 When the tower was built, the original building's office space was demolished and replaced by a 95 ft atrium, which Norman Foster intended would be used as a communal space.
 The atrium has a volume of 1700000 ft3 and includes a lobby covering 39000 ft2.
 The lobby, accessed by escalators from the Eighth Avenue entrance, is on the third story of the original building.
 The escalators run diagonally through a waterfall called Icefall, which measures 27 by 75 ft across.
 The waterfall is complemented by Riverlines, a 70 ft fresco by Richard Long.
 The atrium has two mezzanines; one contains a 380-seat cafeteria, and the other houses an exhibition area.
 The cafeteria, Cafe 57, is used by Hearst employees and visitors.
 The north side of the atrium has a screening room.
 Two storefronts are at ground level under the atrium: an anchor space with about 12000 ft2, and another space with about 2500 ft2.

 The tower's office space begins at the tenth story, which is 110 ft high and slightly above the roof of the atrium.
 Each tower story covers 22000 ft2, and has 13.5 ft ceilings.
 The floors were designed to house many Hearst publications and communications companies, including Cosmopolitan, Esquire, Marie Claire, Harper's Bazaar, Good Housekeeping, and Seventeen.
 In addition to Hearst offices, the tower has a staff fitness center on the 14th floor, and there are executive rooms on the 44th floor.
 The executive floor has triple-height spaces at each corner and at the center.
 Due to the presence of the birds' mouths on the facade, the areas of each floor slab vary between 17000 and 20000 m2.

 The tower has several design features intended to meet green building standards as part of the Leadership in Energy and Environmental Design (LEED) program.
 The limestone-clad floor slabs of the atrium and office floors contain polyethylene tubes for heated (or cooled) water to regulate temperature and humidity.
 A 14000 gal tank in the basement collects rainwater from the building's roof; some of the recycled water is pumped through the lobby's waterfall or is used to water the plants in the atrium.
 The furniture and lights were designed to be energy-efficient as well.
 Two executive stories have daylight dimming systems, which dim when there is sunlight; the other office stories have daylight switching systems, which turn off when there is sunlight.
-About 85 percent of the material from the old building's interior was recycled for use in the tower's construction.
+About 85% of the material from the old building's interior was recycled for use in the tower's construction.
 These features save about 2 e6kWh per year.